 Then have them turn over and allow the peroxide to flow out onto a towel.

-Repeat this three or four times a day for several days.
+Repeat this two or four times a day for several days.
 As the infection heals, there should be less and less bubbles coming out of the ear.

 It is not uncommon for chunks of ear wax to come out of the ear canal along with the bubbles, especially after doing this for a few days, as the peroxide softens the ear wax.

 Hydrogen peroxide is so effective, I almost never have to reach for another remedy for a mild ear infection.

 If you wish to attack an ear infection with a full-on natural antibiotic, garlic oil is a powerful remedy.

 We have used raw garlic with much success against a host of illnesses in our home, including strep throat!
 I can personally speak to the power of garlic to treat even the most difficult infections.